Remmeauth/remme-core/docs/user-guide/advanced-guide/snapshots.rst

    :align: center
    :alt:

-Open a volumes page and find out your volume that attached to the instance that runs the node.
+Open a volumes page and find out your volume that is attached to the instance that runs the node.

 .. image:: /img/user-guide/advanced-guide/snapshots/aws/volumes-page.png
    :width: 100%